marohnicluka/HelmholtzBEM/README.md

 ## Usage
 We will show how the built targets are to be used.
-We commonly refer to the wavenumber by k.
+We commonly refer to the wavenumber by $k$.

 #### <tt>doxygen_HelmholtzTransmissionProblemBEM</tt>
 This target generates a documentation of the library in the <tt>doxygen/generated_doc</tt> directory.